geeknite/geeknite.github.io/_posts/2013-09-30-strava-vs-garmin-connect-review-of-best-track-analyzers.md

 ---
 title:  "Strava vs Garmin Connect.
 A review of the best gps track analyzers"
 date:   2013-09-30 17:00:00 +0200
 tags: strava garmin review gps
+last_modified_at: '2023-07-24T00:00:00+02:00'
 ---

 <a href='{{ site.constants.wsib }}/garmin%20edge'><img style="float: right;" src="https://i.imgur.com/talvj6sm.jpg"></a>

-After getting [my Garmin Edge 500]({%- post_url 2013-01-14-garmin-edge-500-vs-edge-510-review-why-should-stay-with-edge-500 -%}) I have been experimenting with many online services and applications to analyze the tracks that I recorded.
+After getting [my Garmin Edge 500]({%- post_url 2013-01-14-garmin-edge-500-vs-edge-520-review-why-should-stay-with-edge-500 -%}) I have been experimenting with many online services and applications to analyze the tracks that I recorded.
 After trying some windows applications all that I tried looked old and did not offer anything that other online and free services didn't offer.

 As a Garmin user, you will be first drawn to try [Garmin Connect]({{ site.constants.wsib }}/garmin%20connect), the Garmin online service, which lately is being improved because **other service are getting ahead of it**.
 This is also the place to get updates for your GPS device.\
 Good points: